Country

 Circumstances:

-The crew was performing a test flight at Bairnsdale Aerodrome following the 80 flying hours service.
+The crew was performing a local test flight at Bairnsdale Aerodrome related to the 80-hours maintenance program.
 When pulling out of high speed shallow dive at 80 feet and some 200 yards down from the camera (the flight was filmed), the starboard wing failed at wing station # 144, causing part of the outer wing (3 feet from engine) and spar to separate from the aircraft.
-The aircraft then rolled inverted, causing a further failure of the tail plane, with the aircraft then crashing into the ground and exploding.
+The aircraft then rolled inverted, causing a further failure of the tail.
+Out of control, the airplane dove into the ground and crashed near the airport, bursting into flames.
+All four crew members were killed.

 Crew (1st OTU):